bright/new-www/content/blog/always-looking-beyond-the-code-meet-michał-–-senior-backend-developer.md

 ## You are a backend dev with Java roots.
 How do you recall your career beginnings?

 I guess it all happened quite ordinary.
 I went to the Polish-Japanese Academy of Information Technology.
-During my studies, in 2014, I got my first programming job.
-I was hired as a mobile developer but I never got to be one.
+During my studies, in 2014, I got my first programming job. **I was hired as a mobile developer but I never got to be one**.

-I was supposed to build apps for now forgotten Windows Phone.
+I was supposed to **build apps for now forgotten Windows Phone**.
 Fortunately, as soon as I joined the company they opened a new project for backend devs and I joined that team.
-Then my adventure with Java began.
+Then **my adventure with Java began**.

-After that, I worked on another project developing a solution for a startup whose aim was to utilize Bluetooth beacons to analyze traffic.
-Our stack was based on Scala.
+After that, I worked on another project developing a **solution for a startup whose aim was to utilize Bluetooth beacons to analyze traffic**.
+Our stack was based on **Scala**.
 We worked on a solution that would use beacons in the cars to communicate between them and analyze traffic jams and other situations on the road.
 In order to verify such a solution, we were creating traffic simulations and predictions of when and where the jam would occur.
 That was interesting because it was also related to my Engineering Thesis.